How to Change Spectrum WiFi Name and Password

 Now without further ado, let’s dive into the methods of changing Spectrum WiFi password & name:

-How to change Spectrum WiFi name and password using Router LAN IP
+How to change Spectrum WiFi Password and Name using Router IP Address

 This old-fashioned way requires a web browser and a LAN connection, preferably Ethernet.
 For this method, you need a laptop connected to the Charter Spectrum Wi-Fi router via a wired connection and the LAN IP.